River Thames (tidal section)

 Fulham Railway Bridge

-The bridge can also be crossed on foot, on the downstream (east) side.
+The bridge can also be crossed on foot, on the downstream (eastern) side.

 Thames - Wandle Junction